dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 Other liquid biopsy analytes beyond ctDNA have begun to be explored to address minimal residual disease, mostly in a tumor-agnostic fashion.

 Circulating tumor cells are also a potential MRD biomarker.
 These are cells that have shed from the tumor and migrate into the peripheral blood circulation.
-Research has shown that the detection of CTCs in the postoperative setting is correlated with worse RFS in CRC [@rahbariMetaanalysisShowsThat2010; @hinzDetectionCirculatingTumor2017].
+Research has shown that the detection of CTCs in the postoperative setting is correlated with worse RFS in CRC [@rahbariMetaanalysisShowsThat2010].
+Indeed, a prospective study in 130 CRC patients stage II-III hinted at the clinical utility of their use as an independent marker for predicting recurrence (HR = 2.739, 95% CI=1.042 - 7.200, p = 0.041) [@wangPrognosticModelsBased2019].

-> Detection of circulating tumor cells with CK20 RT-PCR is an independent negative prognostic marker in colon cancer patients - a prospective study.